 If the proposal to amend our Charter is approved by our stockholders, the proposed Charter amendment will be filed with the Delaware Secretary of State, and all directors elected by our stockholders (including directors elected at the 2016 Annual Meeting) generally will become subject to election on an annual basis for a one-year term expiring at the annual meeting of stockholders following their election.
 Our Class III directors (whose terms currently expire at the 2018 annual meeting of stockholders) have consented, subject to approval of the proposed Charter amendment by our stockholders, to stand for election at the 2017 annual meeting of stockholders.
 The proposed Charter amendment also provides that any newly created directorship that results from an increase in the number of directors after the effective date of the amendment, or directors elected by our Board to fill vacancies, would be elected for a term expiring at the next succeeding annual meeting of stockholders following such director's appointment as a director.
-As a result, if the proposed Charter amendment is approved by our stockholders, then beginning with the 2017 annual meeting of stockholders, the entire Board will stand for election annually for one-year terms.
-The proposed Charter amendment would not change the current number of directors or our Board's authority to change the number of directors and to fill any vacancies or newly created directorships.
-If the proposed Charter amendment is approved by our stockholders, directors serving in a class of directors elected for a term expiring at the third annual meeting of stockholders following the election of such class may be removed only for cause, and all other directors may be removed at any time, either for or without cause.
+As a result, if the proposed Charter amendment is approved by our stockholders, the number of directors and to fill any vacancies or newly created directorships.
+If the proposed Charter amendment is approved by our Board's authority to change the number of directors and to fill any vacancies or newly created directorships.
+If the proposed Charter amendment is approved by our stockholders, directors serving in a class of directors may be removed at any time, either for or without cause.

-If the proposal to amend our Charter is not approved by our stockholders, then our Board will remain classified and our Class II directors will stand for reelection at the 2017 annual meeting of stockholders, Class III directors will stand for reelection at the 2018 annual meeting of stockholders and our Class I directors will stand for reelection at the 2019 annual meeting of stockholders.
+If the proposal to amend our Charter is not approved by our stockholders, then our Board will remain classified and our Class II directors will stand for reelection at the 2017 annual meeting of stockholders, Class II directors will stand for reelection at the 2018 annual meeting of stockholders and our Class I directors will stand for reelection at the 2018 annual meeting of stockholders.